FilipMalczak/storyteller/README.md

       we should just reuse the orphan to save some time
     - this will be tricky if the orphan was defined with a class that isnt present anymore (e.g. storyteller research was deleted and its key class too; when looking up orphans will fail on undeserializable type)
+- [ ] "mimic an orphan"
+  - if you change the structure (e.g. move a node to some parent node that is supposed to group the moved one together with a new one) you will lose a lot of data
+  - if you look up the IDs of disowned task, you should be able to say (inside a post-change task) "this is a disowned task"
+  - the disowned task stays disowned, but the storage state should be virtually copied (without actually copying anything) from the disowned one to the new one
+  - this is first iteration of solving that problem; it is assumed to be quickly deprecated in favour of another approach, but we still need some experience first

 ### backlog